Spiral Antidepressant Withdrawal Field Guide

 The Hyperbolic Taper Approach

-Adjust Pace to Individual & Tolerability
+Adjusting Your Pace for Individual Tolerability

-No Universal Schedule
+No Fixed Schedule

 Practical Dosing Strategies and Tools